berezerker/yolov5_package/README.md

 ```
 ## Usage

-### CLI
-This Tensorflow implemention is executable as a CLI tool using the `yolov5_package` command.
+This model implemention is executable as a CLI tool using the `yolov5_package` command.
 A basic model is given inside the package.
 Also runs with a provided image.

 ![Example output of the model](image_testyolov5_output.jpg)